rspg/usb_sound_card_with_pico/README.md

 - Maximum resolution is 24bit
 - Maximum frequency is 96KHz

-In/out USB datastreams can not activate same time at 24bit/96KHz because lacking of transfaring bandwidth.
+In/out USB data streams cannot activate simultaneously at 24-bit/96KHz due to a lack of transfer bandwidth.
-"Line in" and "SPDIF in" are mixed to one buffer to saving bandwidth of USB.
-Each volumes can control via generic USB driver.
-(Currently, It supports only for Windows WinUSB.)
+"Line in" and "SPDIF in" are mixed into one buffer to save USB bandwidth.
+Each volume can be controlled via a generic USB driver.
+(Currently, it only supports Windows WinUSB.)

 ## Hardware

 I used KiCad6 to design the schematics.
-If you view the schematics, Please download [KiCad 6 or later](https://www.kicad.org/).
+If you want to view the schematics, Please download [KiCad 6 or later](https://www.kicad.org/).

-The hardware design is so simply and no ingenuity because I am not an expert of electronics.
+The hardware design is simple and lacks ingenuity because I am not an electronics expert.
 But I designed the schematics with the concept of separating modules by function to facilitate testing and adding other functions.
 Electronic components which are used are general and easily obtainable.
-The DAC uses PCM5102a, May be easily replaced with any of PCM510x series.
-You can choise depending on availability those.
-(But I have never tried to this.)
+The DAC uses PCM5102a and may be easily replaced with any of the PCM510x series.
+You can choose depending on their availability (although I have never tried this).

 ## Firmware

 The firmware is wrote by C and C++.
-SPDIF control not use dedicated hardwares and are doing by the software with one of Pico's features called PIO.
-It provides to running IO independently of the main processer.
+SPDIF control does not use dedicated hardware and is implemented by the software using one of Pico's features called PIO.
+It allows running I/O independently of the main processor.
-As above, Schematics are separated by function.
-This is also true for software.
-The hardware's functions are associated as a class for each in the software.
+Similar to the schematics, the software is also organized by function.
+Each hardware function is represented as a class in the software.

-The first of building the firmware, you should install Pico's SDK and CMake.
+To build the firmware, you should first install Pico's SDK and CMake.
-Please refer to follows for details.
+For detailed instructions, please refer to the following resources.
 - [Raspberry Pi Documentation The C/C++ SDK](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html)
 - [CMake](https://cmake.org/)